tsukimiya/phantom/README.md

 #### Shell Completion

-Phantom supports full shell completion for Fish, Zsh, and Bash.
+Phantom supports full shell completion for Fish, Zsh, Bash, and PowerShell (pwsh).
 Use tab key to complete commands and worktree names.

 When installed via Homebrew, completions for Fish and Zsh are installed automatically.
 For Bash, you need to manually set up the completion: